kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 #### CONTRACT SOURCE CODE

-The Solidarity source code for the contract lives at [KingOfTheEtherThrone.sol](https://github.com/kieranelby/KingOfTheEtherThrone/blob/v0.4.0/contracts/KingOfTheEtherThrone.sol).
-It was compiled with solidity version `0.2.1-fad2d4df` with optimization, just in case you want to verify the code matches the bytecode.
+The Solidarity source code for the contract lives at [KingOfTheEtherThrone.sol](https://github.com/kieranelby/KingOfTheEtherThrone/blob/v0.3.0/contracts/KingOfTheEtherThrone.sol).
+It was compiled with solidity version `v0.2.0-2016-01-20-67c855c` without optimization, just in case you want to verify the code matches the bytecode.

 <a name="GreatHall"/>
 ## Hall of Monarchs